adam-jb/py_education/main.md

 The VPN server authenticates the client

-The VPN server and the client establish a secure connection using a VPN protoco
+The VPN server and the client establish a secure connection using a VPN protocol

 Once the secure connection is established, the client can access the resources on the private network as if it were connected directly to the private network.